s-digiro/shellbird/README.md

 - [x] tags with multiple values
 - [x] Do away with screens.
 Just have them as components.
 Make every component capable of acting as a screen.
 ComponentMap
 - [x] Some way of using color to indicate focus
+- [ ] Update README.
+Document everything in this todo list.
+Delete things from list that are documented.
+- [ ] Refactor code.
+Its starting to get a little ugly.
+There is screen and focus stuff in main.rs.
+Move most of stuff in main.rs to lib.rs.
 - [ ] Remove FocusEvent events.
 Just make ToFocus contain a ComponentEvent that will always go to focus
 - [ ] Better splitter borders
 - [x] component alignment